AhmedRafid3S5/Isha-Prayer-Last-Time/README.md

 ---------------------------------------------------------------------------------------------

 Future updates:
-1)Will implement a UI (Currently a console based application) 2)Will show how much time is left in real time
+1. Will implement a UI (Currently a console based application)
+2. Will show how much time is left in real time
-3)Show all other prayer times.
+3. Show all other prayer times.